THINGS TO DO:

 Northern Lights & Dark Sky

-In my mind's eye, I can see the starving people and hear the howl of the winter wind.
+In my mind's eye, I can see the hungry people and hear the howl of the winter wind.
 Suddenly, a pack of wolves appears.
 I watch as they teach the tribe how to work together, how to hunt and what to eat.
 Come spring, the tribe will be strong and the wolves will be gone, but I will still see them working together - high overhead in the night sky, along the Wolf Trail.

 I am deeply moved by the aboriginal legend of what we call the Milky Way.
 Gazing upward, it seems like the centre of our galaxy is rising straight up from the Athabasca Glacier.
 Deep in the heart of the world's second largest dark sky preserve - Jasper National Park - I pull my coat a little closer and resume my stargazing.
 Look!
 There's the Hunter and, there, the Seven Sisters!